Model Context Protocol (MCP) Quick Start Guide

 async def process_query(self, query: str) -> str:

-# Here we need to constrain the large language model through a system prompt,
+# Here we need to constrain the large language model through the system prompt,

 # otherwise it may not call the tool and provide random answers